 for more details on this strategy.

 The emoji tree generated by this process contains several import elements:

-emoji_codes.js: A set of mappings used by the Zulip frontend to understand what unicode emoji exist and what their shortnames are, used for autocomplete, emoji pickers, etc. This has been deduplicated using the logic in
+emoji_codes.json: A set of mappings used by the Zulip frontend to understand what Unicode emoji exist and what their shortnames are, used for autocomplete, emoji pickers, etc. This has been deduplicated using the logic in

 tools/setup/emoji/emoji_setup_utils.pyto generally only have